jsjol/jsjol.github.io/_portfolio/3_dmri.md

 collection: portfolio
 ---

 Diffusion MRI (dMRI) is a useful probe of tissue microstructure, which can be used to derive biomarkers for diagnostics and treatment.
-Diffusion measurements using continuous gradient waveforms significantly expand the capabilities of conventional diffusion MRI \[[J5](#references)\].
+Diffusion measurements using continuous gradient waveforms significantly expand the capabilities of conventional diffusion MRI \[[J6](#references)\].
 However, implementing them on real-world MR scanners is challenging due to the plethora of constraints imposed by hardware limitations and physiology.

 ## Contributions
 In collaboration with [Filip Szczepankiewicz](https://scholar.google.se/citations?user=ktiCQwMAAAAJ&hl=sv&oi=ao) and others, we've developed the open-source library [NOW](https://github.com/jsjol/NOW) that has established itself as the de facto standard tool for gradient waveform design for tensor-valued encoding in diffusion MRI.
-Since its introduction in 2015 \[[J1](#references)\], the methodology and software has been extended and refined to capture additional effects, including motion compensation \[[J3](#references)\] and cross-term compensation \[[J4](#references)\].
+Since its introduction in 2015 \[[J1](#references)\], the methodology and software has been extended and refined to capture additional effects, including Maxwell compensation \[[J3](#references)\], motion compensation \[[J4](#references)\] and cross-term compensation \[[J5](#references)\].
 We have also demonstrated that NOW enables diffusional variance decomposition (DIVIDE) on clinical MRI systems \[[J2](#references)\].

 ## References